bayfrontmedia/bones-web/docs/frontend/README.md

 </script>
 ```

-This will enable theme detection and theme changing.
+This will enable theme detection and locale changing.

 ### Modules